Buyun-Liang/Multi-Client-Chat-Service/README.md

 **Server**

 server starts the bl_server to manage the chatroom.
-The server is non-iterative.
+The server is non-interactive.

 **Client**